thiagohenrique1/python-genai/README.md

 job
 ```

 In order to create a batch job with file name.
-Need to upload a jsonl file.
+Need to upload a json file.
 For example myrequests.json:

 ```